IsakSvarvar/ChestNut/README.md

 # ChestNut
 ## A Computercraft based storage and logistics system

-This system can run on its own but it's originally made with the Create and Advanced Pheriperals mods in mind
+This system can run on its own but it's originally made with the Create and Advanced Peripherals mods in mind

 Usage:
 In a CC computer, run: